 * '''Line 1 Yonge-University''': Shaped like a U and coloured yellow on the system map, the Yonge-University Line is the oldest in the system (with the Eglington-Union stretch opening in 1954) as well as the most heavily used.
-Currently, an extension into the suburb of Vaughan is to be opened near the end of 2017 [[DevelopmentHell (hopefully)]].
+An extension into the suburb of Vaughan was opened at the end of 2017 [[DevelopmentHell after significant delays]].
 Since 2011, it has been run with the rather marvelous [[http://en.wikipedia.org/wiki/Toronto_Rocket Toronto Rocket]] rolling stock.
-It is also the first part of the sytem to receive underground Wi-Fi and cell phone service.
+It is also the first part of the system to receive underground Wi-Fi and cell phone service.
 Still often referred to by locals as the "Yonge-University-Spadina line".

 * '''Line 2 Bloor-Danforth''': Covering an east-west axis about 2 to 3 kilometers inland from Lake Ontario, the Bloor-Danforth line is the second oldest, second buisiest and second longest in the system.
 Coloured green on the system map.
 The first portions of it opened in 1966 after being in the planning stages for several years.
 Every now and then there's talk of extending it west to Mississauga, but as of 2013, its extension was going to be the replacement of...